jasmcaus/caer/README.md

 - **Documentation:** <https://github.com/jasmcaus/caer/blob/master/DOCS.md>
 - **Issue tracking:** <https://github.com/jasmcaus/caer/issues>

-## Contribution Guidelines
+## Contributing

 We appreciate all contributions.
-If you plan to contribute new features, utility functions, or extensions to the core, please first open an issue and discuss the feature with us.
+If you plan to contribute new features, utility functions, or extensions to the core, first open an issue and discuss the feature with us.
 Sending a PR without discussion might end up resulting in a rejected PR because we might be taking the core in a different direction than you might be aware of.

-To learn more about making a contribution to Caer, please see our Contribution page.
+To learn more about making a contribution to Caer, please go through our [Contribution Guidelines][contributing].

-If you have improvements to `caer`, send us your pull requests!
-We'd love to accept your patches!
-We strongly encourage you to go through the [Contribution Guidelines][contributing].

-If you want to contribute, start working through the `caer` codebase, read the [Documentation][docs], navigate to the [Issues](https://github.com/jasmcaus/caer/issues) tab and start looking through interesting issues.
+If you want to contribute, start working through the `caer` codebase, read the [Documentation][docs], navigate to the [Issues][issues] tab and start looking through interesting issues.

 Current contributors can be viewed either from the [Contributors][contributors] file or by using the `caer.__contributors__` command.